ankorstore/yokai/docs/modules/fxsql.md

 ## Usage

+### Primary database connection

-Installing this module will automatically make a configured `sql.DB` instance available in Yokai dependency injection system.
+This module will automatically make the primary database connection `sql.DB` instance available in Yokai dependency injection system.

-To access it, you just need to inject it where needed, for example in a repository:
+To access it, inject it where needed, for example in a repository:

 ```go title="internal/repository/foo.go"
 package repository